x0rsw1tch/dotcms-velocity/installation.md

 ### Exit Psql
 `\q`

-### Config PostgreSQL for user authentication instead of
+### Config PostgreSQL for user authentication instead of ident
 `sudo nano /var/lib/pgsql/data/pg_hba.conf`
 ~~`host    all             all             127.0.0.1/32            ident`~~<br>
 `host    all             all             127.0.0.1/32            password`